With the optional 1.3-liter inline-three engine, it rivals competing crossovers from Honda and Toyota.

-Theis the most direct comparison since it also offers AWD.
-The EPA estimates it'll return one mpg better across the board with a larger, inline-four engine at 27, 31, 29 mpg. doesn't offer AWD, but it returns identical estimates to the HR-V.
+The Honda HR-V is the most direct comparison since it also offers AWD.
+The EPA estimates it'll return one mpg better across the board with a larger, inline-four engine at 27, 31, 29 mpg.
+Toyota's C-HR doesn't offer AWD, but it returns identical estimates to the HR-V.

 Another newcomer, the Kia Seltos, also matches the Honda and Toyota's estimates with AWD and the 2.0-liter inline-four engine.
 The Seltos, however, also offers a zippier 1.6-liter turbo-four engine, which sees fuel economy estimates drop to 25, 30, 27 mpg.
 Front-wheel drive is standard on Kia's little ute too, which improves fuel economy estimates.